gschmutz/kafka-workshop/99-misc/100-working-with-avro-avdl-schemas/README.md

         }
   ]
 }
 ```

-Create a file `schema-specs.yaml` and add a metadata section for each schema to register
+Create a file `./jikkou/schema-specs.yaml` and add a metadata section for each schema to register.
+Here we only have one schema:

 ```yaml
 ---